BhavyamGoyal/MemerServer-NodeJS/README.md

 ## General Convention
 - Each route has its own script.
+- All the server logic will be inside API forlder or subfolder inside API.
 - DB manager will setup all the tables and change tables structurally.
 - Each table of the database will have a separate script that will perform any query on that table.